 When the world prioritizes unsustainable production and consumption patterns, it significantly generates waste.

 Moreover, the demand for fashionable items that are in line with certain trends leads to the overproduction of products.
 Manufacturers can produce shoes using a vast number of materials.
 However, some prominent ones show up more times than others.

 A typical shoe will most likely primarily consist of materials like leather, polyurethane, thermoplastic rubber, and ethylene-vinyl acetate.
 Many of these are synthetic, and even with leather, the industry is often under scrutiny for its environmental impact1.

 Besides the environmental challenge, labor practices are also a source of concern.
 As a result, many brands are also prioritizing ethical slippers or shoes.

 Sustainable slippers contain natural materials, and many of them follow fair trade practices.
-If you're looking for comfortable slip-on house shoes or just something you can easily wear to relax in today, you'll find a growing number of eco-friendly slippers on the market.
+If you're looking for comfortable slip-on house shoes or just something you can easily wear to relax today, you'll find a growing number of eco-friendly slippers on the market.

 Unlike conventional slippers, eco-friendly slippers have less impact on the environment throughout their life cycle and lifespan.

-These sustainable slipper brands choose responsibly sourced materials, from environmentally friendly natural organic fibers to recycled polyester.
+Sustainable slipper brands choose responsibly sourced materials, from environmentally friendly natural organic fibers to recycled polyester.
 And toward the end of their useful life, they consider natural biodegradable materials.